jq-hoang/readme_generator/readme-gen.md

 - [Contact Information](#contact-information)

 ## Introduction
-SAD AF is a dummy application that does not perform any specific task.
-This README file provides information on how to install and use the application.
+SAD AF is a dummy application that does not perform any specific task besides being a name for This README file.

 ## Installation Instructions
-To install SAD AF, follow these steps:

-1. Clone the repository from GitHub: `git clone https://github.com/username/sad-af.git`
-2. Navigate to the cloned directory: `cd sad-af`
-3. Run the installation command: `npm install`
+To install SAD AF, run the installation command: `npm install`

 ## Usage Instructions
-To use SAD AF, follow these steps:

-1. Run the application: `npm start`
+To use SAD AF, Run the application: `npm start`
-2. Open a web browser and go to http://localhost:3000
-3. You should see a message saying "Welcome to SAD AF!"

 ## License
 SAD AF is licensed under the DWTFYW license.
 See LICENSE file for more information.